-NECESSITY, FUNCTION, AND CONFORMITY: KRS 324.085 gives the commission authority to require a minimum rating of all instructors approved to teach continuing education courses.
-KRS 324.281(5) gives the commission the authority to promulgate administrative regulations.
-This administrative regulation outlines the minimum rating required of all instructors and the means of dealing with instructors who received ratings below the required minimum.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 324.085 authorizes the commission to require a minimum rating of all instructors approved to teach continuing education courses.
+KRS 324.281(5) authorizes the commission to promulgate administrative regulations.
+This administrative regulation establishes the minimum rating required of all instructors and the means of dealing with instructors who received ratings below the required minimum.

 Section 1.
-All approved continuing education instructors shall:
+Each approved continuing and post-license education instructor shall:

 (1) Be approved by the Kentucky Real Estate Commission and be in compliance with the provisions of 201 KAR 11:175;

-(2) Enforce the Guidelines for Classroom Management as developed by the commission as part of the continuing education program; and
+(2) Enforce the KREC Guidelines for Classroom Management – Form E103 as developed by the commission; and

-(3) Comply with the Generally-Accepted Principles of Education (GAPE) developed by the Real Estate Educators Association, adopted by the Kentucky Real Estate Commission as the standard for classroom presentation, and incorporated by reference in 201 KAR 11:450.
+(3) Comply with the Generally-Accepted Principles of Education (GAPE) – Form E104 developed by the Real Estate Educators Association and adopted by the Kentucky Real Estate Commission as the standard for classroom presentation.

 Section 2.
 Evaluation of Instructors.
-(1) Each continuing education provider shall distribute a continuing education instructor evaluation form to each student and collect a continuing education evaluation form from each student at the end of the course.
+(1) Each education provider shall distribute an instructor evaluation form to each student and collect a Course Evaluation – Form E108 from each student at the end of the course.

 (2) Within ten (10) days of course conclusion, the course provider shall deliver all continuing education instructor evaluation forms to the commission education director.

-(3) If a course provider fails to submit all forms completed by students and provided to the course provider, the commission may suspend the course provider’s approval.
+(3) If a course provider fails to submit all forms completed by students and provided to the course provider, the commission shall suspend the course provider’s approval.

-(4) All continuing education evaluation forms shall be reviewed by the commission.
+(4) All Course Evaluation – Form E108 forms shall be reviewed by the commission.

 (5) The commission education director shall review the course approval percentage rating for each instructor.

-(6) An eighty-five (85) percent approval rating shall be required in the categories of "instructor knowledge" and "instructor presentation".
+(6) An eighty-five (85) percent approval rating shall be required in each category of "instructor knowledge" and "instructor presentation".

-(7) The comments section of the continuing education evaluation forms shall be reviewed for other remarks concerning the instructor’s performance.
+(7) The comments section of the Course Evaluation – Form E108 forms shall be reviewed for other remarks concerning the instructor’s performance.

-(8) After a second rating lower than eighty-five (85) percent, the commission shall notify the instructor and the course provider of the deficiency.
+(8) After a second rating lower than eighty-five (85) percent on a category, the commission shall notify the instructor and the course provider of the deficiency.

 (9) The next class taught by the instructor shall be monitored by a commission representative.
-The commission monitor shall submit a recommendation to the commission as to whether the instructor should be allowed to continue to teach courses.
+The commission monitor shall submit a recommendation to the commission as to if the instructor shall be allowed to continue to teach courses.

-(10) Based on the recommendation of the monitor, the evaluation score and the comments from the third class, a recommendation will be made to the commission to:
+(10) Based on the recommendation of the monitor, the evaluation score, and the comments from the third class, a recommendation shall be made to the commission to:

 (a) Take no further action;

-(b) To suspend the approval of the instructor; or
+(b) Suspend the approval of the instructor; or

-(c) To place the instructor on probation pending the evaluation and review of a future class.
+(c) Place the instructor on probation pending the evaluation and review of a future class.

-(11) In the event the commission issues a probationary order the commission shall outline the length and terms of the probationary period as well as the date of the class to be monitored.
+(11) If the commission issues a probationary order, the commission shall establish the length and terms of the probationary period as well as the date of the class to be monitored.

-(12) At the conclusion of the probationary period, the commission education director shall recommend to the commission whether the instructor’s approval shall continue.
+(12) At the conclusion of the probationary period, the commission education director shall recommend to the commission if the instructor’s approval shall continue.

-(13) The commission shall consider the education director’s recommendations and determine whether the instructor’s approval shall continue or be removed.
+(13) The commission shall consider the education director’s recommendations and determine if the instructor’s approval shall continue or be removed.